Search Squaw Valley (Palisades Tahoe) Homes & Condos

-Squaw Valley is the iconic home to the 1960s Olympics, one of America's best ski resorts, and probably one of the prettiest alpine valleys you'll ever see.
+Palisades Tahoe (formerly Squaw Valley) is the iconic home to the 1960s Olympics, one of America's best ski resorts, and probably among the prettiest alpine valleys you'll ever see.
 (Read more)

 Lake Tahoe & Truckee Neighborhood Profiles

 Squaw Valley was first developed by Wayne Poulson, a Reno native who would spend days here as a young man, fishing its streams and hiking throughout the canyon at its headwaters.
 He was a true outdoorsman, and he and his wife Sandy built their first home at the spot that's now home to Plumjack's.
 His partnership with Harvard attorney Alex Cushing fueled the campaign to bring the Olympics to the Valley and the intense development that followed it.

 Real Estate at Squaw Valley is as varied as its ski terrain, ranging from condos to stunning custom homes with unparalleled views of the soaring mountaintops that frame the valley's skyline.
 Prices range from a few hundred thousand for a condo in the ever-expanding Village or the Resort at Squaw Creek to several million dollars for a single family home.
 Thanks to the popularity of the ski area, there are no real "bargains" at Squaw.
 Even the older cabins that dot the valley floor (think 50+ years old with linoleum floors, formica kitchens and heating that relies primarily on wood) sell for around $500,000.